redtexts/texts/icp_1970_why_russia_isnt_socialist.md

 this gigantic task never represented a realisation of Socialism, but of out and out capitalism.
-Despite the scandalous confusion caused by the learned savants who transform the conscious criminal falsifications of Stalinism into erudite nonsense, Socialism in not "constructed" like the concrete and steel structures which are indispensable to modern
+Despite the scandalous confusion caused by the learned savants who transform the conscious criminal falsifications of Stalinism into erudite nonsense, Socialism is not "constructed" like the concrete and steel structures which are indispensable to modern
 production: Socialism is the freeing of forces that already exists and involves the destruction of the obstacles which obsolete productions